-Finally, take a look at this article (Opens New Window) that describes that author's best computer repair technician tools
+Finally, take a look at this Nerd Techy article (Opens New Window) that describes that author's best computer repair technician tools.

-When considering computer repair technician tools, there is a lot of things to think about.
+When considering computer repair technician tools, there are many things to think about.
 I hope this six-part tutorial helps in some small way to put together the items you need that will make your life easier.
 Thank you for reading.